+This course will be taught in person.
 Students are expected to be in attendance for the entirety of all lectures, studio critiques and reviews which will be scheduled during class time. (refer to Attendance and Participation Expectations section below)

-Studio space will be assigned, and attendance will be scheduled to allow for safe distancing, as well as a comfortable place to work on the studio projects in the same area as other students.
-Protocols for safe practice will be outlined at the beginning of the semester.
+Each student in SAPL has access to a dedicated studio space.
+This allows you to work on the studio projects in the same area as other students.
+Protocols for safe studio practice will be outlined at the beginning of the semester.